Network Regression with Graph Laplacians: Asymptotic Properties

 where $B_{G}(x)=E[s_{G}(x)L]$ and $B_{L, h}(x)=E[s_{L}(x, h)L]$.
 The corresponding sample versions are

 where $\hat{B}_{G}(x)=n^{-1}\sum_{k=1}^ns_{kG}(x)L_k$ and $\hat{B}_{L, n}(x)=n^{-1}\sum_{k=1}^ns_{kL}(x, h)L_k$.

 Next considering the power metric $d_{F, \alpha}$, recall that the graph Laplacian $L$ is centered and the off-diagonal entries are bounded by $W$ as per \eqref{eq:lmdef}.
 By the equivalence of the Frobenius norm and the $l_2$-operator norm in $\mathbb{R}^{m^2}$, it immediately follows that the largest eigenvalue of $L$ is bounded, say by $D$, a nonnegative constant depending on $m$ and $W$.
-Define the embedding space $\mathcal{M}_m$ to be a subset of $\mathcal{S}_m^+$,
+Define the embedding space $\mathcal{M}_m$ as

 where $\lambda_1(S)$ is the largest eigenvalue of $S$.
-The image of $\mathcal{L}_m$ under the matrix power map $F_\alpha$, i.e. $F_{\alpha}(\mathcal{L}_m)$, is a subset of $\mathcal{M}_m$ as a consequence of the bound $D$ on the largest eigenvalue of each graph Laplacian.
+The image of $\mathcal{L}_m$ under the matrix power map $F_\alpha$, i.e., $F_{\alpha}(\mathcal{L}_m)$, is a subset of $\mathcal{M}_m$ as a consequence of the bound $D$ on the largest eigenvalue of each graph Laplacian.
 After applying the matrix power map $F_\alpha$, the image of $\mathcal{L}_m$ is embedded in $\mathcal{M}_m$, where network regression is carried out using the Frobenius metric $d_F$.
 When transforming back from the embedding space $\mathcal{M}_m$ to $\mathcal{L}_m$, we first apply the inverse matrix power map $F_{1/\alpha}$ and then a projection $P_{\mathcal{L}_m}$ onto $\mathcal{L}_m$.
 The general idea involving embedding, mapping and projections is shown schematically in Figure~\ref{fig:diagramalpha}.